 The Benefits of Tree Testing Your Navigation

-A website navigation may seem like an easy and intuitive thing for stakeholders to piece together at the outset of a website redesign, but a carefully considered navigation — validated through UX tools like tree testing — will guarantee that site content will be accessible.
+Website navigation may seem like an easy and intuitive thing for stakeholders to piece together at the outset of a website redesign, but carefully considered navigation — validated through UX tools like tree testing — will guarantee that site content will be accessible.

-Neither approach is inherently better than the other, because while it helps to have a plan in place for content, the ultimate test of whether your website’s navigation works is if a visitor can easily find information.
-Surprisingly, someone might be able to locate information on a website where content was never planned for, but have difficulty finding something in a navigation decided on by stakeholders who aren’t thinking about how visitors naturally seek out content.
+Both approaches have challenges.
+While it helps to put a plan in place for content, the ultimate test of whether your website’s navigation works is if visitors can easily find information.
+Surprisingly, someone might be able to locate information where content was never planned for, but have difficulty finding something in a navigation decided on by stakeholders who aren’t thinking about how visitors naturally seek out content.

 With either approach, during a redesign, the best way to determine the right site navigation before you start interface design is to conduct user tests.
 There are a number of ways to do this, but in this post we’ll be focusing on tree testing.